 About VIPS Indiana

-VIPS Indiana was a grassroots effort led by a mother of a child who was legally blind and a Teacher of Blind/Low Vision.
+VIPS Indiana was a grassroots effort led by a mother of a child who was legally blind and a teacher of blind/low vision.
 These two knew the landscape for Indiana’s youngest children with blindness/low vision needed to change and their drive to help these children and their families motivated them to try to bring the VIPS mission to Indiana.
-With the backing of the VIPS Board of Directors and the VIPS Executive Director, this mother and teacher began providing services on August 1, 2011.
-VIPS Indiana started with eight children and the agency has grown exponentially over the past seven years.
-We now have a network of teachers, interventionists and Orientation and Mobility Specialists throughout the state that provides vision-specific early intervention services to children birth to three.
+With the backing of the VIPS Board of Directors and the VIPS executive director, this mother and teacher began providing services on August 1, 2011.
+VIPS Indiana started with eight children and the office has grown exponentially over the years.
+We now have a network of teachers, interventionists and Orientation and Mobility Specialists who provide vision-specific early intervention services to children, birth to three, throughout the state.
 We are proud of all that we’ve accomplished, but we have more work to do as there are more children who need the specialized services we can offer.

 Have a question?